 If PayPal does not make a final decision on your Claim until after your credit card issuer's deadline for filing a chargeback or after your bank's deadline for filing a dispute, and because of our delay you recover less than the full amount you would have been entitled to recover from the credit card issuer (that is, the chargeback amount which is the amount paid through your credit card in the relevant transaction), we will reimburse you for the remainder of your loss (minus any amount you have already recovered from the seller).

-Before contacting your card issuer or filing a Dispute with PayPal, you should contact the seller to resolve your issue in accordance with the seller’s return policy as stated on their eBay listing or website.
+Before contacting your card issuer or filing a Dispute with PayPal, you should contact the seller to resolve your issue in accordance with the seller’s return policy as stated on their website.

-9.12 No Double Recovery.You may not file a Dispute/Claim, or receive a recovery, for a purchase under PayPal Buyer Protection for buyers if you have already received a recovery for that purchase directly from eBay, the seller or another third party, or if you have already filed a case for that purchase with eBay, the Payment Recipient or another third party.
+9.12 No Double Recovery.You may not receive a recovery, for a purchase under PayPal Buyer Protection for buyers if you additionally receive a recovery for that purchase directly from Payment Recipient or another third party.

 10.1 Contact PayPal First.
 If a dispute arises between you and PayPal, our goal is to learn about and address your concerns and, if we are unable to do so to your satisfaction, to provide you with a neutral and cost effective means of resolving the dispute quickly.
 Disputes between you and PayPal regarding our Services may be reported to Customer Service online via the “Email Us” link on the “Contact Us” page or by calling the customer support telephone number located on the PayPal Website(s).

 10.2 Governing Law and Jurisdiction.
 This Agreement and the relationship between us shall be governed by English law, subject to your local mandatory rights.
 For complaints that cannot be resolved otherwise, you submit to the non-exclusive jurisdiction of the English courts arising out of or relating to this Agreement or the provision of our Services without prejudice to your right to also initiate a proceeding against PayPal in that context before the competent courts of and in Luxembourg.